-joined the JMC faculty in Fall 2004 as the first James E. deCastro Chair in Global Media.
-For 25 years prior to joining the University of Colorado, Mody was a professor and administrator at Stanford University, San Francisco State University and Michigan State University, and before that, she worked as a social scientist in India’s space research organization and a J. Walter Thompson Company advertising writer in Kolkata.
+Professor Bella Mody joined the JMC faculty in Fall 2004 as the first James E. deCastro Chair in Global Media.
+For 25 years prior to joining the University of Colorado, Mody was a professor and administrator at Stanford University, San Francisco State University and Michigan State University.
+Before that, she worked as a social scientist in India’s space research organization and an advertising writer for J. Walter Thompson Company in Kolkata.

 Mody has consulted for universities, UN agencies, national governments and humanitarian organizations on media applications for agriculture, health and education in her native India, and in Malaysia, Singapore, Nepal, Costa Rica, Jamaica, Barbados, Ghana, Tanzania, Zimbabwe, Kenya and South Africa.
 Mody’s academic degrees are from Gujarat University, the University of Pennsylvania and Ranchi University.